Deep neural networks on diffeomorphism groups for optimal shape reparameterization: Background and definition of the proposed numerical method

-\paragraph{Shape Space} Elements of shape space are interpreted as \textit{unparametrized curves}.
+Elements of shape space are interpreted as \textit{unparametrized curves}.
 The shape space is the set of $\text{Diff}^+(\Omega)$-orbits

 Our goal is to obtain geometrically sound deformations between elements in $ \Ess $ and compute distances thereof, by means of a metric $d_\Ess$.
 Such a metric is typically constructed by defining a reparametrization-invariant metric $ d_\Eff $ on $ \Eff $.
-Due to reparametrization invariance (cf.\ \cite{celledoni2017}), $d_{\Eff}$ descends to a metric
+Due to reparametrization invariance (cf.\ \cite{celledoni2017}),

+defines a metric on \( \Ess \).
 Hence, to compute the distance between two shapes, we need to solve an optimization problem.
 The algorithm presented in this article aims to solve this problem.